AltaHighRobotics/FRC-Utilities/README.md

 ## Main Features

-FRC Utilities includes a PID controller that includes a velocity based control mode, a waypoint based autonomous that a programmer can modify in seconds, and a targeting system that tracks targets and predicts where that target will be in the future.
-Also included is CoordinateFinder, a program to assist with finding coordinates for an autonomous.
+- PID controller with velocity control and configurable limits
+- A waypoint based autonomous
+- Targeting system with in built target leading, prediction, and other tools

 ## Adding Utilities to your FRC project